-Tiospaye Topa School staff has the same responsibility as a parent or guardian to control and discipline a child during the time the child is in attendance or is in transit to or from the School or any other School function authorized by the School.
+Tiospaye Topa School staff have the same responsibility as a parent or guardian to control and discipline a child during the time the child is in attendance or is in transit to or from the School or any other School function authorized by the School.

-ORGANIZATIONAL LINES OF AUTHORITY:
+2.03: ORGANIZATIONAL LINES OF AUTHORITY

 Whenever a student or parent has a problem with a member of the staff or any other aspect of the school, it is requested that the appropriate supervisor of each employee be consulted in trying to resolve the issue.
 The School has an established organizational chart that depicts the levels of supervision and administration for the School.
 Should you need direction to the proper authority, please consult with the Principal in the Administration Office.
-Students have a right to address their complaints, concerns, and the right to due process as set forth in these policies.
-The School will abide by the processes set forth in this Policy relating to student discipline, and addressing student concerns.
+Students and their parents/guardians have a right to address their complaints, concerns, and the right to due process as set forth in these policies in Sections 10.03(2) for non-disciplinary matters and Sections 11.01 through 11.06 for disciplinary matters.
+The School will abide by the processes set forth in this Policy relating to student discipline and addressing student concerns.